 Footprint for a PTH axial style electrolytic capacitor.

 Next time on the footprint files…

 The most important thing to remember is to check your parts data sheet and see how the polarity is marked on the part.
-Copying how the part looks on your boards silkscreen will guarantee a much higher success during assembly of the board.
+Copying how the part looks on your board's silkscreen will guarantee much higher success during the assembly of the board.
 I hope this will improve your footprints on your board and make your products and prototypes easier to build.
 Next time on the footprint files we will be discussing tantalum capacitors.